developer-zebra/developer-zebra-site/src/datawedge/6-7/guide/input/barcode/index.md

 **To enable or disable Decoders**:

 &#49;. **From the Profile being edited, tap Decoders** as highlighted below.
-A list of Decoders appears similar to the image in Step 2, below.
+A list of Decoders appears similar to the image in Step 2.
 <img style="height:350px" src="select_decoders.png"/>
 <br>

-&#50;. **Select the desired Decoders** by checking the corresponding checkbox. **Deselect Decoders not required** for the app associated with the Profile.
+&#50;. **Select/deselect the desired Decoders** by checking/unchecking the corresponding checkbox.<br>
+**Reducing nonessential Decoders can improve scanning performance**.
 <img style="height:350px" src="decoder_selection.png"/>
 <br>